tuanvpham/DataStructureAlgoPrep/python_note.md

 	- [start:] from start offset to the end
 	- [:end] from beginning to the end offset minus 1
 	- [start:end] from start offset to the end offset minus 1
-	- [start:end:step] from start offset to the end minus 1, skipping by step
+	- [start: end: step] from start offset to the end minus 1, skipping by step

 - Lists and Tuples
 	- elements can be of different types - any Python object